-Just a short trip east from Florida, the Bahamas provide the ideal vacation destination for those looking for the quintessential island experience.
-With warm, strong breezes and air temperatures averaging near 26C/80F year round, sailors from around the world flock to these beautiful islands to experience their very own private yacht charter.
+Just a short trip east from Florida, the Bahamas provide the ideal vacation destination for those looking for the quintessential Caribbean island experience.
+With warm, strong trade winds and air temperatures averaging near 26ºC year round, sailors from around the world flock to these beautiful islands to experience their very own private bareboat yacht charter.

-Winds average 5 – 20 knots year round.
-In the winter an occasional stronger wind blows in from the Northwest. navigation is mainly line of sight.
-Depths can be shallow so close attention to charts and tide tables is a must.
+Navigation is mainly line of sight and depths can be shallow, so close attention to charts and tide tables is a must.

 Man-O-War Cay is a haven for sailors and charterers alike.
 As a result of a long heritage in boat building and the maritime industry, Man-O-War Cay caters heavily to sailors.
 Here you will find ample opportunities to provision and enjoy the services offered by local Bahamians.

 With lively markets and delicious local cuisine, a stop at Man-O-War Cay is essential.
 Spend some time snorkeling in the crystal blue waters or go ashore to explore the wonders of this tiny island.

 DAY 3: Green Turtle Cay to New Plymouth